 Originally designed in 1681 by local architect Felipe Sánchez y Herrera, the basilica was greatly modified in the 18th century by the royal architect Ventura Rodríguez, who added the ultra-baroque Santa Capilla at the east end (housing the legendary pillar), and the flurry of 10 colourfully tiled mini-domes that surround the main dome on the roof.

-The legendary pilar is hidden in the lateral passage behind the Capilla Santa.
-A tiny oval-shaped portion is exposed on the chapel's outer west side and a steady stream of people line up to brush lips with its polished and cracked cheek, which even popes have air-kissed.
-Parents also line up from 1.30pm to 2pm and from 6.30pm to 7.30pm to have their babies blessed next to the Virgin.
-More than the architecture, these sacred symbols, and the devotion they inspire, are what makes this cathedral special.
+The famous pillar is topped by a 15th-century Gothic sculpture of the Virgin and child, and is concealed inside an elaborate silver casing which is itself usually three-quarters hidden by the long mantle in which the Virgin image is dressed (except on the 2nd, 12th and 20th of each month).
+A tiny oval-shaped portion of the pillar is exposed in the passage on the chapel's outer west side and a steady stream of people line up to brush lips with its polished and cracked cheek, which even popes have air-kissed.
+Parents also line up from 1.30pm to 2pm and 6.30pm to 7.30pm to have their babies blessed next to the Virgin.
+More than the architecture, these sacred symbols, and the devotion they inspire, are what make this church special.

-The basilica's finest artwork is a 16th-century alabaster altarpiece by Damián Forment.
-It stands at the outer west wall of the choir.
-There are also two Goyas.
-La Adoración del Nombre del Dios is an early classical piece from 1772.
-Vastly different is Regina Martyrum painted in a cupola above the north aisle in 1780, outside the Sacristía de la Virgen.
+The basilica's finest artwork is the 16th-century alabaster retablo mayor (main altarpiece) by Damián Forment, facing west in the middle of the basilica.
+There are also two Goyas: La Adoración del Nombre del Dios, on the ceiling of the coreto (small choir) at the church's far east end, is an early classical piece from 1772; vastly different is Regina Martirum painted above the north aisle in 1780 (in the third cupola from the east).
 With its blurry impressionistic figures, it was hugely controversial at the time.